skyfielders/python-skyfield/skyfield/documentation/positions.rst

 ===========================

-Skyfield is careful to distinguish the *position* of an object from any particular choice of *coordinates* by which the user might want to designate that position.
+Skyfield is careful to distinguish the *position* of an object from the several choices of *coordinate* that can be used to designate that position with numbers.
 There are only three basic kinds of position that Skyfield recognizes, but several different ways in which a position can be turned into coordinates.